hrebynakha/DevOps_online_Kyiv_2022Q1Q2/m2/task2.1/README.md

 ```
 Shutdown VM `sudo shutdown now`

-and Create clone
+and than **Create clone**

-after creating this clone we got new ip address:
+After creating this clone we got new ip address:
 **10.13.113.7**
 ![Screen ip config on machine](images/Screenshot_9.png)
 VM Goup and Cloning result: